-At September 30, 2018, the Company had working capital of \$37.0 million.
-Included in working capital is cash of \$16.0 million, inventories of \$19.0 million and its publicly traded portfolio investments (including the Facility) of \$32.8 million.
-Liabilities included in working capital include accounts payable and accrued liabilities of \$18.2 million, deferred revenue of \$2.4 million and the current portion of MTV's loans and borrowings of \$13.9 million.
+At December 31, 2018, the Company had working capital of \$19.5 million.
+Included in working capital is cash of \$13.5 million, principal and interest receivable from the Loan Investment of \$4.2 million, inventories of \$20.6 million and the publicly traded portfolio of investments of \$14.9 million.
+Liabilities included in working capital include accounts payable and accrued liabilities of \$19.8 million, deferred revenue of \$2.9 million and the current portion of MTV's loans and borrowings of \$14.5 million.

 The Company's intent is to expand mine operations at MTV which will require additional capital, the sourcing of which is expected to be in the form of long-term debt.
-With this anticipated long-term debt capital, estimated future cash flows and existing working capital, the Company will have the adequate ability to service its ongoing obligations and cover anticipated development, exploration and corporate costs associated with its existing operations for the next 12 months.
-The long-term debt for MTV is expected to be secured in the early part of 2019.
+With this anticipated long-term debt capital, it is expected that the current portion of loans and borrowings of \$14.5 million will be converted to long-term debt improving the Company's working capital.
+With the estimated future cash flows from expanded mine operations and existing and projected improvements in working capital, the Company will have the adequate ability to service its ongoing obligations and cover anticipated development, exploration and corporate costs associated with its existing operations for the next 12 months.
+The long-term debt for MTV is expected to be secured before the end of the second quarter of 2019.

-The recent weakening in US denominated commodity prices may have a negative impact on the Company's operating results, decreasing its revenue, gross profit and cash generated from operating activities.
 It is management's assumption that commodity prices vary over time and the current price environment is not reflective of long-term future prices.
-This will have an impact on the Company as it undertakes to expand the mining operations at Papomono, implement Salt-Leaching and increase throughput of the mine from its current sub-optimal utilization.
+This will have an impact on the Company as it undertakes to expand the mining operations at Papomono and Don Gabriel, implement Salt-Leaching and increase throughput of the mine from its current sub-optimal utilization.
 The current commodity price and exchange rate environment can be volatile and accordingly will have an impact on the Company's cash flows.